Previously, we shared 5 easy ways to find balance and prevent age-related falls.

 But before we tell you how to strengthen your bones, it's important to understand why your bones are getting weaker, to begin with.

 From bendy to brittle

 Babies are amazing creatures.
 They take falls all the time, and—aside from a little crying at the surprise—bad things rarely happen.

 That’s partially because babies are so light, so they impact with less force.

 But babies also have very supple, flexible bones.
 At a young age, bones are closer to cartilage than to what we think of as calcified sticks.

-As we age, bones lose first their flexibility and then their density.
+As we age, bones first lose their flexibility before eventually losing their density.